muratkemaldar/komandojs/README.md

 a command has following built-in properties:

 **command** `string` <br/>
-the base command. when the user enters this command, regardless if the command has follow up, the corresponding action will be called.
+the base command. when the user enters this command, regardless whether the command has follow-up (parameters) or not, the corresponding action will be called.

 **parameterHint** `string` <br/>
 the hint which will be shown after the command property when user types 'help'